 In NCERT solutions for class 12 biology chapter 1 reproduction in organism you will also get question and answers from the topic like eukaryotes and prokaryotes, where you will learn that prokaryotes and unicellular organisms reproduce asexually by cell division or binary fission of the parent cell.
 Reproduction in organism will tell you about so many important terms related to reproduction like clones, gametes, syngamy, embryogenesis, etc.

 After going through the CBSE NCERT solutions for class 12 biology chapter 1 reproduction in organism you can easily answer most of the questions from the exercise of this chapter.
-And if still confused then solutions for NCERT class 12 biology chapter 1 reproduction in organism is there for you.
-Try to attempt all the given questions in NCERT, and in case, if you have any doubt then refer to CBSE NCERT solutions for class 12 biology chapter 1 reproduction in organism.
+And if still confused then don't worry just go through the chapter without missing any concept.
+Try to attempt all the given questions in NCERT.

 Reproduction in Organisms Excercise:

 Reproduction refers to the process of production of offsprings by living organisms.
 The offsprings produced are similar to their parents.
 These offsprings grow and become reproductively mature to leave their progenies.
 Therefore, this process repeats itself and a continuity of species is maintained generation after generation.
 If reproduction would not have been there, species would not be able to leave their progenies and sooner or later they might extinct.
 Thus, reproduction is essential for living organisms.